 Claims involving children under the age of 188 will require a litigation friend to act on their behalf.
 Should no claim be made, then the 3-year limitation period would come into action on the date of the child’s 18th birthday – meaning they could pursue their own claim.
 You can read more about the roles and duties of a litigation friend here.

-Thank you for taking the time to read our guide on accident in a shop claims.
+Thank you for taking the time to read our guide on how to claim accident in a shop compensation.